 My main areas of research include: humanism and translation in Renaissance France; medicine in Early Modern Europe; Renaissance French poetry; seventeenth-century French theatre; and the contemporary French language.

-I am currently working on the relationship between literary texts and vernacular medical writings in early modern France, and recently completed a project on ‘Birthing Tales in French medical works 1500-1650′ (www.birthingtales.org).
-My other current project is a translation into English of Agrippa d’Aubigné’s epic poem, Les Tragiques (1616), which was written during and just after the French Wars of Religion.
+I am currently working on the relationship between literary texts and vernacular medical writings in early modern France, and previously completed a project on ‘Birthing Tales in French medical works 1500-1650′ (www.birthingtales.org).
+In 2020, I published a translation into English of Agrippa d’Aubigné’s epic poem, Les Tragiques (1616), which was written during and just after the French Wars of Religion.
 It sets the sufferings of the French Protestants within the overarching context of what D’Aubigné sees as God’s eternal plan for his chosen faithful.
 His innovative style deliberately challenged conventions.
-The complete work has never previously been translated into English; my version is due to be published by AMS Press, Inc. New York.
+The complete work has never previously been translated into English; my version was published by the Arizona Center for Medieval and Renaissance Studies.

-I hold a Mellon-TORCH Knowledge Exchange Fellowship (2015-2017), through The Oxford Research Centre in the Humanities, to support my collaboration with the Royal College of Obstetricians and Gynaecologists and the De Partu research group on the history of childbirth.
-I am a member of the ‘Women’s Voices’ panel of the Royal College, and a lay member of their consensus group looking to establish benign gynaecology indicators for the UK.
+I held a Mellon-TORCH Knowledge Exchange Fellowship (2015-2019), through The Oxford Research Centre in the Humanities, to support my collaboration with the Royal College of Obstetricians and Gynaecologists and the De Partu research group on the history of childbirth.
+I was a member of the ‘Women’s Voices’ panel of the Royal College, and a lay member of their consensus group looking to establish benign gynaecology indicators for the UK.

 For further details of my research and publications, please click on my research website: